Things to do this weekend in Champaign and Clark counties

 Here are some events in Clark and Champaign counties happening this weekend:

-Northminster Presbyterian Church, 400 Villa Road, will host a shoe drive from 11 a.m. to 4 p.m. on Saturday.
+Northminster Presbyterian Church, 400 Villa Road in Springfield, will host a shoe drive from 11 a.m. to 4 p.m. on Saturday.

 All shoe types and sizes will be accepted as long as they are wearable and are free from mold/mildew.
 Simply drive through the shoe drop-off zone and volunteers will unload the shoes from your vehicle.
 You do not need to get out.